Sarto Old Iron Bridge

 The two truss sections, formed by riveted steel lattice work, support the bridge's weight on the closed position.
 In the open position, the trusses are supported by cables, which run to four central, vertical posts over the pivoting cylinders.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-A Historic Landmark (a few steps from this marker); What is the Sarto Bridge? (a few steps from this marker); Bayou Des Glaises (a few steps from this marker); Big Bend: Development of a Community (a few steps from this marker); a different marker also named Sarto Old Iron Bridge (within shouting distance of this marker); Veterans Memorial (approx. 6.2 miles away); White Hall Plantation House (approx. 6.3 miles away); Battle Of Yellow Bayou (approx. 6.4 miles away).
+A Historic Landmark (a few steps from this marker); What is the Sarto Bridge? (a few steps from this marker); Bayou Des Glaises (a few steps from this marker); Big Bend: Development of a Community (a few steps from this marker); a different marker also named Sarto Old Iron Bridge (within shouting distance of this marker); Buddy Guy (approx. 5˝ miles away); Veterans Memorial (approx. 6.2 miles away); White Hall Plantation House (approx. 6.3 miles away).
 Touch for a list and map of all markers in Big Bend.